McCall's: 2025 bankruptcy

+as part of the decision.
+On July 3, 2025, IG Design Group Americas, Inc., filed for Chapter 11 bankruptcy protection with plans to wind down and sell its assets.

 Golden Mike Awards

 From 1951 to 1967, McCall's, in partnership with American Women in Radio and Television (AWRT), presented the Golden Mike Award for Women in Radio and Television, making it the first "magazine with a national circulation which has ever paid tribute to the public service record of any group in radio and television," with the Golden Mikes being "the only awards given exclusively to women Broadcasters and Executives for public service accomplishments in the communications field."
 Award criteria were based "exclusively on civic engagement, community service, charity, health and safety....
 Judges were commissioners of education, presidents of women's clubs, and senators."
 The 1964 awards ceremony was held in Tulsa, Oklahoma.

 Notable Golden Mike Award-winners included: